Georges034302/aws-chime-client/docs/CONTRIBUTING.md

-# Contributing Guide
+# Contributing Guide - AWS Chime Client v4.0

-Thank you for considering contributing to **AWS Chime Client**!
+Thank you for considering contributing to **AWS Chime Client v4.0**!
 We welcome improvements, ideas, bug reports, and feature suggestions.

 ## How to Contribute